SilverLabUCL/D3D/README.md

 7. Demo initialisation classes that include several simulation examples (D3D > Project > Init).

+8. Functions for creating 2D projections of spherical particles for Monte Carlo simulations.
+Demo functions for recreating the 2D projections used in the manuscript 'Validation of a stereological method for estimating particle size and density from 2D projections with high accuracy' (D3D > Project > Init > InitMC_Projection_Demo).

 # Published D3D Studies Include:
 1. Glutamate release in the synaptic cleft between cerebellar mossy fiber terminals (MFTs) and granule cell (GC) dendrites (Nielsen et al., 2004).